 In the last decade, Washington, D.C. has experienced a surge in urban development.
 The city’s population has seen a huge increase in young professionals choosing to live an urban lifestyle.
-The concept of a mixed-use community - combining housing, employment, shopping and recreation - has really taken off.
+The concept of a mixed-use community - combining housing, employment, shopping, and recreation - has really taken off.
 That demand for upscale, urban rentals is driving the development of many unique neighborhoods in Washington, D.C.
 In addition, the city continues to focus on revitalizing its neighborhoods to increase tourism and improve the local economy.
 The following neighborhoods are ones to keep an eye on in the coming years.

 The biggest redevelopment project in the capital region is the neighborhood that stretches along the Potomac River from the Maine Street Fish Wharf to Ft.
 McNair.
 The waterfront area has been underutilized and lacked appeal to visitors.
 Urban renewal plans will create a mixed-use riverfront community with restaurants, shops, condominiums, hotels, marinas, a waterfront park, and an expanded riverfront promenade with public access to the water.
 Construction on The Wharf began in 2014.
 The first phase opens in October 2017.
 The project completion is slated for 2021.

 Redevelopment of this part of Washington DC began with the building of Washington’s baseball stadium, Nationals Park, in 2008.
-New housing, office space, retail space, hotels and restaurants have been built and more are expected to be added in the coming years.
+New housing, office space, retail space, hotels, and restaurants have been built and more are expected to be added in the coming years.
 The area continues to be revitalized although the progress has been slower than anticipated due to the national economic crisis.
 Capitol Riverfront is a vibrant mixed-use riverfront community that is located along the Anacostia River near the Navy Yard.
 Major League Soccer’s DC United has set plans to build a new 20-25,000-seat stadium in the Buzzard Point neighborhood.

 Washington DC is preparing to build the city’s first elevated park, a one-of-a-kind structure that provides a venue for recreation, environmental education and the arts.
 The project will combine the functionality of a bridge (crossing the Anacostia River) with performance spaces, playgrounds, and classrooms.
 The bridge is expected to be completed in 2018.

 The opening of the New York Avenue Metro station in 2004 sparked the improvement of NoMa, the Washington, DC, neighborhood located just north of the U.S. Capitol and Union Station.
 Private developers have invested over $3 billion and built over 15.7 million SF of office, residential, hotel, and retail space in the 35-block NoMa area.
 The neighborhood now boasts a daytime population of 40,000; more than 2,800 residential units are either occupied or under construction.
 Future development plans will bring an additional 16 million SF of office, hotel, residential and retail space to the NoMa area.

 Fairfax County has established a comprehensive 40-year development plan that will transform the rapidly growing Northern Virginia community into a walkable, sustainable, downtown area over the next few decades.
 The Tyson’s area began to change dramatically in 2014 with the opening of the Metro Silver Line which is comprised of four metro stations and will bring rapid-transit to this busy suburb of Washington DC.
 This is an area to watch over the next few decades.

 The Montgomery County, Maryland neighborhood is set for one of the largest redevelopment projects in the capital region.
 The White Flint Sector Plan will dramatically change the communities located along Rockville Pike and transform large parking lots and suburban shopping centers into a mixed-use, compact urban center.
 Several projects are underway to improve the walkability of the area and to relieve traffic congestion.